insightfinder/InsightAgent/collectd/README.md

 ```
  chmod 755 stopcron.sh
 ```
-- Include IP address of all hosts in hostlist.txt and enter one IP address per line.
+- Include IP addresses of all hosts in hostlist.txt and enter one IP address per line.
 - To stop the agent run the following command
 ```
 ./stopcron.sh -n USER_NAME_IN_HOST -p PASSWORD